Jonathan de Guzmán: Napoli

 On 20 August 2014, de Guzmán transferred to Serie A club Napoli, signing a four-year contract.

 He made his debut as the team began their league campaign on 31 August away to Genoa, replacing Marek Hamšík after 74 minutes and scoring the winning goal in the 5th and last minute of extra time.

 On 6 November 2014, he scored a hat-trick in a 3–0 win at San Paolo against Young Boys in the group stage of the Europa League.

 In the same year, 22 December, he won as a protagonist his first trophy with the light blue jersey, the prestigious Italian SuperCoppa, after a long and breathtaking series of penalties following the 2–2 final result (1–1 in regular time) against the historical rivals of Juventus.
-A match in which, as a left winger, following a brilliant dribble he served the assist that allowed Gonzalo Higuain to equalize the score after the goal by Carlos Tevez that had given Juventus the lead.
+A match in which, as a left winger, following a brilliant dribble he served the assist that allowed Gonzalo Higuaín to equalize the score after the goal by Carlos Tevez that had given Juventus the lead.

 In the first Italian season he collected 36 appearances and 7 goals between league and cups.

 In March 2015, de Guzmán first noticed abdominal pains.
 He was told by the Napoli club doctor to rest, but the pains did not improve.
 Consequently, he was excluded from the first-team squad, sidelined from training and asked to leave the club on loan.
 He has made claims that club medical staff thought he was lying about his symptoms and that he was punched in the face by Napoli's technical director, Cristiano Giuntoli, as a result of his refusal to leave the club on loan with an untreated injury.
 Around the time he was finally loaned to Carpi in January 2016, he sought a second medical opinion and was immediately diagnosed with an abdominal hernia.